TyVirgo/FIAP/README.md

 2. Three versions of pretrained models (FIAP-S, FIAP, and FIAP-L) have be placed in `./pretrained/` folder.

-3. The test commands are placed in the './src/demo.sh' file.
+3. The testing commands are placed in the './src/demo.sh' file.
 Close comments in 'demo.sh' and run 'demo.sh' to execute the corresponding command of testing.
 Such as:
 ```
 cd codes